North Carolina Income Tax Calculator

 When did North Carolina move to a flat income tax rate?

 North Carolina has been reducing and flattening its income tax rate over many years.
-The rate was 5.75% in 2015 and has been reduced incrementally each year.
-It reached a single flat rate structure as the graduated brackets were eliminated.
-For 2025, the flat rate is 4.25%, down from 4.50% in 2024.
+The rate was 5.75% in 2015 and has been reduced incrementally, reaching a single flat-rate structure as the graduated brackets were eliminated.
+For 2026, the flat rate is 3.99%, down from 4.25% in 2025 and 4.50% in 2024.
 Source: North Carolina Department of Revenue, Tax Rate Schedules.

-North Carolina's income tax rate is scheduled to drop to 3.99% for tax years beginning in 2026.
+North Carolina's flat income tax rate is 3.99% for tax year 2026.
 Additional reductions may apply for 2027 and later years if certain revenue triggers in Session Law 2023-134 are met.
 Source: North Carolina Department of Revenue, Tax Rate Schedules.

 Does North Carolina have local income taxes?